Wounded (2013 film)

-Wounded (La herida) is a 2013 Spanish drama film directed by Fernando Franco which stars Marian Álvarez.
+Wounded (La herida) is a 2013 Spanish drama film directed by Fernando Franco, who also co-wrote it.
+The film stars Marian Álvarez.
 It is a Kowalski Films, Pantalla Partida, Elamedia, Encanta Films and Ferdydurke Films production.

 Plot

 The fiction follows a 28-year-old woman with a dysfunctional personality outside her job, unknowingly suffering from a BPD condition.

 Cast

 Release

 The film screened at the San Sebastián International Film Festival (SSIFF) in September 2013.
 It was theatrically released in Spain on 4 October 2013.